DanaMW/PowerShell-TuneUp/README.md

 # Repository Information

 For help and/or information on my PowerShell Core setup head to the Development tab on my site: <https://danamw.github.io>
+Another note: Windows positioning does not work on the new tabbed Windows Terminal yet.
+But I am working on including it in all the scripts. (or disabling if detected) Not to long.

 ---

 ## PowerShell-TuneUp

 <a><p align=center>A couple notes about my scripts.
 I use "SET-ALIAS SAY WRITE-HOST" in all my scripts.
 So include that in your profile or edit all the SAY to WRITE-HOST, and edit out all the color codes.
-Lastly I Use the PowerShell environment $ENV:BASE in all my scripts.
-This is your base *.ps1 script folder.
+Lastly I Use the PowerShell environment \$ENV:BASE in all my scripts.
+This is your base \*.ps1 script folder.
 Feel free to write me an DanaMW at gmail.com if you want help.
 But I think just checking out the script will do it for ya.
 I wanted to mention that BinSM and DelaySM are a good example for writing to and reading from json files with PowerShell.
 Instructions on the net sucked but I worked it out and those two files work perfectly so you should have what you need to clip them and add them to your</p></a>

 <a><p align=center>PowerShell Scripts and snips for the learning curve.
 ALL are working in PowerShell Core 6.x unless they say otherwise.
 If you have improvements to them please share them with me, thats what this is about for me.
 Hope they help someone else.
 Enjoy. **NOTE: In a lot of the scripts here I use console window resizing code.
 If you get weird error(s) just make the window larger than the displayed script and hit enter.
 In a perfect world will resize to the size of the script display.
-Same thing with the Settings Managers** Note: **I also use calls to Put-Pause, Put-WinPosition, Clearlogs Run-Checkdisk AND ASAY and/or Notify (which uses BurntToast- see below) Add them to the $env:BASE folder or edit out the calls.**</p></a>
+Same thing with the Settings Managers** Note: **I also use calls to Put-Pause, Put-WinPosition, Clearlogs Run-Checkdisk AND ASAY and/or Notify (which uses BurntToast- see below) Add them to the \$env:BASE folder or edit out the calls.**</p></a>

 ---

 ## BinMenu

-<a><p align=center>Bin Menu is a simple console based menu that reads in what EXE's are in the base sub-folders and which *PS1's are in the base and lists them on a menu for you.
+<a><p align=center>Bin Menu is a simple console based menu that reads in what EXE's are in the base sub-folders and which _PS1's are in the base and lists them on a menu for you.
 Comes with a Settings Manager script that's deals with the BinMenu.json settings and Adds.
 You can add your own entries to the end of the program menu list if you want up to 100.
 There is a toggle to show the add entries or not.
-Edit the json put the bin* files in your base folder and run it.
+Edit the json put the bin_ files in your base folder and run it.
 It will automatically run you through creating the INI it uses to store the Program Menu file list in.
 Have fun I did.
 And it works I use it EVERY day.
 (Structure of my bin folder is c:\bin is in my path and contains all my ps1 scripts.
 Then in all the sub folders of bin are all my programs I use that are portable.
 The list in the picture below sums it up.)
 See more extensive description in the readme in the folder.
 For Updates check the description in the readme in the BinMenu folder.</p></a>

 - Usage: BINMENU